Here are some photos of the Notre Dame Cathedral in Paris.

 The Queue.
 It’s looooong.
 So be prepared when it’s hot in the summer.
 Unless, of course, if you’re there as soon as it opens.

 The Icons at the Entrance / West Gate.
 Notre Dame was built in the 12th century.
 It is one of the most revered Gothic churches in France.
 Before you step into the entrance door, look up and see the details of the sculptures above you.
 They’re pretty amazing Christian icons.

 The Holy Crown of Thorn.
 Inside, there’s a separate room (for an extra fee) where you can see the Holy Crown of Thorn.
 It is said that this is the same thorny crown that was placed on Jesus’ head while he was carrying the cross.
 A Passion relic, they say.
 I didn’t go inside but my friend did.
 She said, she didn’t see it there. 😀

 The Stained Glass.
 They’re beautiful and head-turners.
 It’s hard not to appreciate them.
-The craftsmanship of these stained glass windows are lit!
+The craftsmanship of these stained glass windows is lit!
 They’re not just decorations.
 If you look through your camera by zooming it in, you’ll find that those tiny figures actually tell a story.
-Take for example the rose-patterned window shows the 80 scenes of the Virgin Mary from the Old Testament.
+Take for example the rose-patterned window that shows the 80 scenes of the Virgin Mary from the Old Testament.

 How to get to Notre Dame.
 Get on the subway line 4 and get off at Cite.